 Statutory Form: Yes — § 72-31-353

-Follow these steps to easily complete our blank durable power of attorney form for Montana:
+Follow these steps to create a durable power of attorney form for Montana:

 Step 1: Designate an Agent